Our Visionary Leadership

 Head of School

-Megan O’Reilly Palevich has been a teacher and administrator in the public and private sectors for 20 years.
+Megan O’Reilly Palevich, M.Ed., has been a teacher and administrator in the public and private sectors for 28 years.
 Her rich and varied experience in PreK-12 education includes curriculum design, signature innovative program development, technology integration, and personalized professional development for educators.
-Mrs. Palevich has won awards for innovation in science education from CESI and in social studies education from Facing History and Ourselves.
-She earned her B.A. from Rosemont College in Elementary Education and Psychology, and her M.Ed. from Cabrini University in Educational Leadership with completion of the K-12 Principal Certification Program.
+Mrs. O’Reilly Palevich has won awards for innovation in science education from CESI and in social studies education from Facing History and Ourselves.
+She regularly speaks nationally about topics such as gifted education, blended learning, online learning, and more.
+Mrs. O’Reilly Palevich earned her B.A. from Rosemont College in Elementary Education and Psychology, and her M.Ed. from Cabrini University in Educational Leadership with completion of the K-12 Principal Certification Program.

 Diane Coraluzzi has worked in the field of customer service management for 20 years and is passionate about creating legendary customer experiences.
 She is committed to ensuring legendary service and actively seeks solutions that work for our families.
 She is genuinely enthusiastic about serving our students and their families and looks forward to working with them throughout their years with Laurel Springs.
 She earned her B.A. in English and Communications from Cabrini University.

-Laurel Springs’ experienced team of Academic Department Chairs support the diverse curriculum and immersive distance learning programs we offer, providing deep expertise in their chosen fields.
+Laurel Springs’ experienced team of Deans and Academic Department Chairs support the diverse curriculum and immersive distance learning programs we offer, providing deep expertise in their chosen fields.

 Shawn Bailey, M.A.